-Our lab investigates the neural and cognitive mechanisms underlying perceptual, reward-based and voluntary decision-making, preference and belief formation, health choices, change-of-mind decisions, decision errors, and related cognitive processes, using methods from psychology, finance, and cognitive neuroscience.
+Our lab is part of the Decision Science Hub at the Melbourne School of Psychological Sciences.
+We investigate the neural and cognitive mechanisms underlying perceptual, reward-based and voluntary decision-making, preference and belief formation, health choices, change-of-mind decisions, decision errors, and related cognitive processes, using methods from psychology, economics, and cognitive neuroscience.

-The Decision Neuroscience Lab is located at The University of Melbourne:
+The Decision Neuroscience Lab is located at The University of Melbourne and part of:

-Our research staff are located in the Melbourne School of Psychological Sciences.
+Our research staff are located at the Melbourne School of Psychological Sciences.

 Head of Lab